The C++ map operator function enables accessing elements in the map using a specified key value.

 500: Arohi

-In the above example, operator function is used to change the values associated with their key values.
+In the aforementioned example, the operator method is employed to modify the values linked to their respective keys.

 Example 4

-Let's see a simple example to differentiate between operator and at.
+Let's examine a basic illustration to distinguish between operator and at.

 #include <iostream>